This is a banner year for NERA—our 50th

 We are hosting three webinars tied directly to the conference:

-- 3-Minute Thesis (3MT) Competition - Wednesday, May 1.
+- 3-Minute Thesis (3MT) Competition - held on May 1.
 The recording is available on the NERA website.

 Our committees are also working hard to offer the best experience to our conference participants: GSIC Sessions